Can You Pay Rent With a Credit Card?

 First, talk to your landlord.
 If this payment option is available, your landlord will likely give you instructions for how to pay by card, perhaps through a secure online payment portal.

-If your landlord doesn’t offer a way to pay by card, there are also third-party rent payment services that work by depositing the payment directly into your landlord’s bank account through a version of direct deposit.
-Some services might require your landlord to be onboard with the process and open up an account.
-Other rent payment services need only your permission to deliver your rent as an electronic payment or a paper check, but it’s still a good idea to talk to your landlord about it first.
+If your landlord doesn’t offer a way to pay by card, there are also third-party rent payment services that work by depositing the payment directly into your landlord’s bank account through a version of direct deposit.1 Some services might require your landlord to be onboard with the process and open up an account.
+If you’re interested in exploring third-party rent payment services, talk to your landlord about it first.

 For the convenience of paying rent by credit card, whether through your landlord’s established payment system or a third-party service, you might have to pay a service or processing fee on top of rent.